-The Master's degree is normally considered a step towards Ph.D. studies and students are encouraged to progress rapidly in the program.
-It provides students with instruction in theory and method required to do anthropological research and provides them with the opportunity to carry out independent fieldwork or library research.
-There are several alternative MA programs:
+The Master's degree offers advanced-level training in anthropology, including socio-cultural anthropology and archaeology.
+It provides students with instruction in theory and method required to do anthropological research as well as the opportunity to carry out independent fieldwork.

 3) MA with the Development Studies Option (DSO).